Falcinspire/Hackpack/README.md

 This software is in alpha.
 Use with a salt of caution.
 Readme documentation may fall out of date with the latest releases.
+More error checking and logging output will be added in later releases.

 ## Quick Start